svpra/yacppc/README.md

 # yacppc

-Yet Another Compiler for C++, written in C#
+Yet Another Compiler for C++, written in C++

 - with antlr and llvm
-- you can read, how it works in [RESEARCH.md](https://github.com/svpra/normal-compiler/blob/main/RESEARCH.md)
+- you can read, how it works in [RESEARCH file](https://github.com/svpra/normal-compiler/blob/main/RESEARCH.md)

 ### How to install?
 ```